imqueue/imqueue.com/tutorial/api-service.md

   it).
-- You have a pre-built code which is accessible by your IDE and could help you understand the service interface during development, including such a great opportunities, like auto-complete functionality inside your IDE.
+- You have a pre-built code which is accessible by your IDE and could help you understand the service interface during development, including such great opportunities, like auto-complete functionality inside your IDE.
-- You have a way to version your implementations and consider managing compatibilities between different version of your code.
+- You have a way to version your implementations and consider managing compatibilities between different versions of your code.

-And the last one point - due to fact all clients are located in one place (especially in case we don't care about dynamically built client on auth service) - there would be no code duplication we need to maintain.
+And the last point is that due to the fact that all clients are located in one place (especially in case we don't care about dynamically built client on auth service) - there would be no code duplication we need to maintain.
-In other case we could imagine the systems, where the same service client gan be generated and used on a different network points.
-Thus in such a case there would be a need to organize management of client updates.
+In other case we could imagine the systems, where the same service client can be generated and used on different network points.
+Thus, in such a case there would be a need to organize management of client updates.
 Our case is simple, so you may think on that problem outside of topics in this tutorial.

 Practically to generate a client code you just need to launch a single command.
-But before executing it you have to make sure the service, which you want to build client for is up adn running.
+But before executing it you have to make sure the service, which you want to build client for, is up and running.

 ~~~bash
 imq client generate User ./api/src/clients